-- It shall hear evidence gathered by the Associate Chair. - 2.
-It shall hear testimony of the referrer, referred student, and witnesses. - 3.
+- It shall hear evidence gathered by the Associate Chair.
+In cases involving research misconduct, it shall receive and review the Research Integrity Office final report (after a potential appeal has been exhausted), that includes the charge(s), summary of evidence, final finding of responsibility, and recommendations. - 2.
+It shall hear testimony of the referrer, referred student, and witnesses.
+Students who have been found responsible for research misconduct may provide in their testimony contextual information and clarification that can be considered by the Review Panel in their deliberation of appropriate penalties. - 3.
 It shall hear the remarks of the University community representative of the referred. - 4.
 It shall assure that the rights of the referrer and referred student are protected and assure due process. - 5.
+It shall determine whether a violation occurred.
+In cases involving research misconduct, finding of responsibility is determined by the Research Integrity Office and shared with the Review Panel after the appeal deadline has passed or decision on an appeal has been reached.

-It shall determine whether a violation occurred. - 6.
-It shall recommend the penalty when the referred is determined to have violated the honor code.
+6. It shall recommend the penalty when the referred is determined to have violated the honor code.